Ruth Kelly: Secretary of State for Transport

-Kelly was appointed to the position in Gordon Brown's new cabinet on 27 June in a government reshuffle, though it had been speculated she would be removed from the cabinet.
-Within a few days of entering her job, she faced tough work as she was responsible for securing the public's safety through transport after some attempted terrorist attacks.
+At the 2007 Labour Leadership election, Kelly endorsed and nominated Gordon Brown.
+Following his unopposed victory, she was appointed Secretary of State for Transport in the formation of the Brown ministry on 28 June, though it had been speculated she would be removed from the cabinet.
+Within a few days of entering her job, she faced immediate challenges as she was responsible for securing the public's safety through transport after some attempted terrorist attacks.
 She came under fire for admitting along with other Labour Ministers that she had smoked cannabis as a teenager.

 Support for biofuels

 Kelly's support for biofuels drew criticism from activists who felt that it impoverishes third world farmers to assuage first world environmental guilt.
 "If people starve because of biofuels, Ruth Kelly and her peers will have killed them," wrote environmentalist George Monbiot in The Guardian.
 "Like all such crimes, it is perpetrated by cowards, attacking the weak to avoid confronting the strong."

 Railways

 Kelly announced a major increase of railway capacity by providing extra trains across the country by 2010 which drew criticism for her London bias as most of the funding would be spent there.
 She gave the go-ahead in 2007 for billions of pounds of public money to be spent on the Crossrail project in London, which caused outrage amongst MPs in other cities, especially Manchester, who had been told that no public transport funding would be given without a congestion charge scheme.